Wednesday, 2 December

 Paper Session II (Presentations and Q&A performed on Zoom)

 Mixed Reality Applications

-Yui Lo, Shufang Tan, Qinglan Shan, Yutong Wang, Mao Yan Chen, Xiaomei Nie, Qinggan Zeng, Yuhan Dong
+Yui Lo, Shufang Tan, Qinglan Shan, Yutong Wang, Mao Yan Chen, Xiaomei Nie, Qinggan Zeng, and Yuhan Dong

 Amblyopia is a developmental issue that children may experience neurological damage and insufficient visual gathering.
 Recent studies investigated the ability to improve amblyopic children’s visual acuity.
 However, according to previous theories, visual acuity is the foundation for an excellent visual system, but more lies beyond acuity improvements, such as their visual cognitive and visual perception.
 This paper aims to provide a pediatric-centered practical approach for amblyopic children.
 Virtual Reality acts as a serious game medium for active learning of virtual perceptions built after a solid improvement for visual acuity.
 We designed a system based upon the classical visual perception hierarchical pyramid.
 The bottom-up setup practices each stage independently while providing extra practice for layers below the current stage.
 This not only learns about the new stages of the current visual perception stage but also revisit previously learned skills.
 The end-goal provides a solid practice for amblyopic children to achieve good visual acuity, create a good understanding of the world, and appropriately act with their surroundings.

 David A. Plecher, Annalena Bloch, Tim Kaiser, and Gudrun Klinker